 As an independent, self-funded project, Stiwdio Maelor seeks to operate ecologically and sustainably on a not-for-profit basis.
 To this end, resident artists pay a small contribution towards their accommodation and are requested to live environmentally when at Maelor.
 Many also donate saleable works.
 Residency rates are kept as low as possible so that all creators can take advantage of the project.
 As the support for Stiwdio Maelor grows, Veronica hopes to expand its opportunities and programs.

-Applications for 2017 are now open – email email@example.com for information and an application form.
-There are no more residencies available for 2016.
+Applications for 2017 and 2018 are now open – email firstname.lastname@example.org for information and an application form.

 Each year Maelor holds a competition, with the prize being a residency.
-The competition is now open.
-Email for information and entry form.
+The next competition will open in April.
+Email to be added to the mailing list for the competition.

 If you wish to donate to enable Maelor to continue to grow and support artists from all over the world – email email@example.com